federicogramos/de1d/README.md

 ### HW

-Firmware in this repo goes inside uc in this hw:
+Firmware in this repo goes in uc in this hw.

 ![alt text](https://raw.githubusercontent.com/federicogramos/de1d/main/manual/otherFiles/medidas.png)